harquail/portfolio-wintersmith/contents/about/index.md

 # Hello, World
 I'm Nook (like the [e-reader](http://nook.com)).

-I work at [Viacom Lab](http://www.viacomlab.com/), in a user-centered team that makes products & experiences to explore the future of media.

-I'm equally at home in a Linux terminal or a Victorian Novel, but my passion is finding ways to combine the two worlds.
-I'm interested in the intersection of art and technology, in creating things that are functional and beautiful.
+I strive to make things that are functional and beautiful, exploring the intersections of technology, product, and design.
 I'm fascinated by games and other systems that create delight.

+Most recently, I worked at [Viacom Lab](http://www.viacomlab.com/), in a user-centered team that created products & experiences to explore the future of media.

-Previously, I was at [Dartmouth College](http://www.dartmouth.edu/), where I earned an M.S. in Computer Science with a Concentration in Digital Arts, and helped establish the [DALI Lab](http://dali.dartmouth.edu) — a technology innovation lab at Dartmouth.
+Before that, I was at [Dartmouth College](http://www.dartmouth.edu/), where I earned an M.S. in Computer Science with a Concentration in Digital Arts, and helped establish the [DALI Lab](http://dali.dartmouth.edu) — a technology innovation lab at Dartmouth.

 In my free time, I play the violin and bask in my alarmingly extensive knowledge of the Harry Potter universe.
 I'm annoyed by Android fragmentation and the death of the subjunctive.